cbauerdev/Qualification-Viewer-V1/README.md

 3. (Optional) For Firefox, use `about:debugging` to load it temporarily.

 ### Option 2: Install from pre-built `.crx` file
-Alternatively, you can use the `Qualification Viewer V1.crx` file from the `build` folder.
+Alternatively, you can use the `Qualification Viewer.crx` file from the `build` folder.
+Browsers will mark this as being from an untrusted source, though.

 ## Contributing
 Feel free to open issues and submit pull requests.
 Contributions are welcome!